karanpraharaj/fralotito/content/post/dynamic-programming/index.md

 math = true

 # Add a summary to display on homepage (optional).
-summary = "Some notes about DP"
+summary = "Some notes about DP."

 date = 2019-04-08T13:21:02+02:00
 draft = false